NeuralVFX/basic-unreal-libtorch-plugin/USAGE.md

 #### Compile
 - Clone this Repo into the plugins folder (Or download the zip file and unzip there)
-- Right click your `.uproject` file and click `Generate Visual Studio Project Files`
+- Right-click your `.uproject` file and click `Generate Visual Studio Project Files`
 - Compile the project from Visual Studio

 #### DLLs